zapta/button-minder/README.txt

    is completed.
 6. Remove the Digispark from the computer.
 Your Digispark is now programmed with Button Minder.

+[For Windows]
+Do the above with the following exceptions:
+a.
+Install the Digispark drivers by unzipping the file tools/windows/digispark_windows_driver.zip and running installDriver.ext.
+b.
+Use the ../tools/windows/micronucleus.exe

 An alternative way for programming the Digispark is to setup a Digispark Arduino IDE, load the source code from the 'project'